SimonAytes/LaTeX-Table-Generator/README.md

 ## Description

-Creating tables in LaTeX is a labor-intensive provess that is prone to errors.
+Creating tables in LaTeX is a labor-intensive process that is prone to errors.
 This program remedies this by allowing you to generate a table in a matter of seconds.
 By inputting a tab-delimited `.txt` file, this program generates a `.tex` file containing a table with default formatting.

 # Running the application